Skip to content ↓

 At Norwich Road Academy, we ensure that the children are regularly assessed against the relevant frameworks across the breadth of the curriculum.
 There is a regular half-termly cycle of monitoring and assessment which is analysed and utilised for identifying knowledge gaps.
 Following this, the teachers meet with members of the leadership team to discuss each pupil’s progress to find out the reasons behind their current attainment, enabling the school to provide interventions and any necessary support.

-All staff are responsible for the effective implementation of our curriculum.
 Mrs Julieanne Purvis, Deputy Principal, is the central point of reference for curriculum at Norwich Road Academy.